 • No visual indicator of application

-• When switching formulas, a complete stripping of the mold is usually required
+• A complete stripping of the mold is usually required when switching formulas

 In the end, there is never one best mold release for any given material or manufacturing process.
 Working with an experienced molding solutions producer to determine which release agent and other molding systems are best for your unique operation is a must-do to optimize your ROI.